usc-isi-i2/kgtk/docs/ifnotexists.md

-The ifexists command filters a KGTK file, passing through only those rows for which one or more specified columns match records in a second KGTK file.
+The ifnotexists command filters a KGTK file, passing through only those rows for which one or more specified columns do not match records in a second KGTK file.

 The fields to match may be supplied by the user.
 If not supplied, the following defaults will be used.  "left" refers to the KFTK